validator/validator/README.md

    [24]: #usage
    [25]: https://validator.w3.org/nu/

-- Linux, Windows, and macOS binaries for deploying the vnu checker as a simple self-contained service on any system
+- Linux, Windows, and macOS binaries for deploying a self-contained service on any system
-- `vnu.jar` for deploying the vnu checker as a simple self-contained service on a system with Java installed
+- `vnu.jar` for deploying a self-contained service on a system with Java installed
-- `vnu.war` for deploying the vnu checker to a servlet container such as Tomcat
+- `vnu.war` for deploying to a servlet container such as Tomcat

 All deployments expose a REST API that enables checking of HTML documents, CSS stylesheets, and SVG images from other clients, not just web browsers.
 And the Linux, Windows, and macOS binaries and `vnu.jar` package also include a simple HTTP client that enables you to either send documents to a locally-running instance of the vnu checker HTTP service — for fast command-line checking — or to any remote instance of the vnu checker HTTP service running anywhere on the Web.